 Inspire Girls Background in Liberia

-Early work on C4G was undertaken in Liberia and Zimbabwe under the Sponsorship of Disque and Carol Deane.
-As part of C4G, three WCE eCorps tech volunteers visited most of the recipient organizations in August 2013 to provide onsite training and troubleshooting and to help with coaching and beginning our evaluation.
-The groups participating in the early shipment for Computers for Girls Liberia were recruited via a meeting hosted by USAID in Monrovia in 2012: Bridge of Hope Girls’ School, The Carter Center, Defence For Children International, Grand Bassa Community College iEARN-Liberia, Kolahun Central High School, Liberia Entrepreneurial & Economic Development, Liberia Mission of the Catholic Archdiocese of Monrovia, RESPECT Liberia, SOS Liberia, Tubman University, and University of Liberia Department of Mass Communications.
+Early work on Inspire Girls was undertaken in Liberia and Zimbabwe under the Sponsorship of Disque and Carol Deane.
+As part of Inspire Girls, three WCE eCorps tech volunteers visited most of the recipient organizations in August 2013 to provide onsite training and troubleshooting and to help with coaching and beginning our evaluation.
+The groups participating in the early shipment for Inspire Girls Liberia were recruited via a meeting hosted by USAID in Monrovia in 2012: Bridge of Hope Girls’ School, The Carter Center, Defence For Children International, Grand Bassa Community College iEARN-Liberia, Kolahun Central High School, Liberia Entrepreneurial & Economic Development, Liberia Mission of the Catholic Archdiocese of Monrovia, RESPECT Liberia, SOS Liberia, Tubman University, and University of Liberia Department of Mass Communications.

 WCE Context in Liberia